Blue Remembered Hills

 "Blue Remembered Hills" is the 14th episode of the ninth season of the British BBC anthology TV series Play for Today.
 The episode was a television play that was originally broadcast on 30 January 1979.
 "Blue Remembered Hills" was written by Dennis Potter, directed by Brian Gibson and produced by Kenith Trodd.

 The play concerns a group of seven-year-olds playing in the Forest of Dean one summer afternoon in 1943.
 It ends abruptly when the character Donald is burned to death, partly as a result of the other children's actions.
-Perhaps the most striking feature of the play is that, although the characters are children, they are played by adult actors.
-Potter first used this device in Stand Up, Nigel Barton (1965) and returned to it in Cold Lazarus (1996).
+Although the characters are children, they are played by adult actors, Potter had first used this device in Stand Up, Nigel Barton (1965) and returned to it in Cold Lazarus (1996).

 The dialogue is written in a Forest of Dean dialect, which Potter also uses extensively in other dramas incorporating a Forest of Dean setting, most notably A Beast with Two Backs (1968), Pennies from Heaven (1978) and The Singing Detective (1986).